Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Introduction

-The subject of this paper is the analysis of the effects of a peaked transmission function on the thermoelectric transport properties of a nanostructured system, in the absence of lattice contribution to the thermal conductivity, and beyond the linear response regime.
-Overcome of linear response condition is commonly reached in low-dimensional systems where large values of temperature and electrical potential gradients may easily occur due to their small dimension which can be smaller than the electronic scattering length (see e.g. Refs. \onlinecite{TALBO17,YAMAMOTO15,BENENTI17,AZEMA14,WHITNEY13,WHITNEY15,HER13,JIANG16}).
-We consider a thermoelectric system composed of two reservoirs of particles obeying the Fermi-Dirac statistics, connected to the device through left and right perfect leads. $T_L$ is the temperature of the left (hot) reservoir and $T_R$ is the temperature of the right (cold) reservoir, with $\mu_L$ and $\mu_R$ chemical potentials, respectively.
+In this paper we study the effects of a peaked transmission function on the thermoelectric transport properties of a nanostructured system, in the absence of lattice contribution to the thermal conductivity, and beyond the linear response regime.
+The nonlinear regime is commonly reached in low-dimensional systems where large values of temperature and electrical potential gradients may easily occur due to their size~\cite{Talbo2017,Yamamoto2015,Benenti2017,Azema2014,Whitney2013,Whitney2015,Hershfield2013,Sanchez2016,Jiang2016}.